wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 {% include _toc.html %}

-Consultants and employees who work for enterprises and those who cater to them typically earn more than at other companies which can't afford premium prices.
+Consultants and employees who work for enterprises and those who cater to them typically earn more than at smaller companies.

-To successfully cater to enterprises, software needs to incorporate features needed to address their needs.
+But to successfully cater to enterprises, software vendors must incorporate features needed to address enterprise needs.
 A salesperson at a well-known developer tools software company once actually said in a meeting (unconvincingly):

 > "We're enterprise software because we have enterprise users"